ece362-purdue/f2022-public-labs/lab-10/lab_10.md

 - Disable the SPI1 SPE bit.
 - Set the SPI1 baud rate divisor to the smallest possible.
 - Set SPI1 into Master Mode.
-- Set the SPI1 word size to 8-bit.
 - Set the Software Slave Management bit.
 - Set the Internal Slave Select bit.
 - Set the DS field to 8-bit words.